-“TVA’s economic development team has been very active in our area and good about involving us when prospective customers come into the area,” Carnahan says, “They have been helpful with site prep and readiness.”
-Carnahan says recent examples include help with preparing and listing sites for prospective commercial development in Perry County, Humphreys County, and Centerville.
+“TVA’s Economic Development team has been very active in our area and good about involving us when prospective customers (visit),” Carnahan said, “They have been helpful with site prep and readiness,” as well as listing sites for prospective commercial development in Perry County, Humphreys County and Centerville.

 MLEC’s commitment to the community extends beyond affordable, reliable power and economic development.
-Carnahan says, “One of our co-op principles is giving back to our community in the best way we can.”
+Carnahan said, “One of our co-op principles is giving back to our community in the best way we can.”

-Meanwhile, membership continues to grow in the service area.
-Carnahan explains, “We’re experiencing a lot of growth.
+Meanwhile, MLEC is adapting to population increase in the service area.
+Carnahan said, “We’re experiencing a lot of growth.
 A lot of people are moving in from out of state.
 But even though we have more meters, growth on electric sales is modest; it’s not dramatic.
 A lot of that goes back to energy conservation.
 We’re one of the only businesses that helps our customers use less of our product.”

 MLEC also partners with TVA EnergyRight to offer participating residential members opportunities to save money on their power bill through energy upgrades.
-Member engagement with the program has been robust, says Carnahan, “It’s a great program and has really benefited members.”
+Member engagement with the program has been robust.
+Carnahan said, “It’s a great program and has really benefited members.”

 While economic development and energy efficiency are important, so is taking time to enjoy life.
 For many MLEC members, that includes spending time fishing or boating along the Tennessee and Duck Rivers, which are both accessible within the MLEC service area.
 Carnahan says stewardship of these outdoor recreational areas is a priority, “We work hard with TVA to make sure our waterways are accessible and enjoyable.”